 So, there you have it!

-When thinking about how to take steps in reducing your environmental impact, don’t just think about reducing your plastic use, composting your waste and scarps, or bringing reusable bags to the grocery store.
+When thinking about how to take steps in reducing your environmental impact, don’t just think about reducing your plastic use, composting your waste and scraps, or bringing reusable bags to the grocery store.
 Switching up your toilet paper can make a really huge difference!